The Complexity of Sparse Win-Lose Bimatrix Games: Related Work

 \section{Related Work}

-The seminal results of Daskalakis et al. \cite{DaskalakisGP09} and Chen et al. \cite{ChenDT09} established that computing Nash equilibria in two-player (bimatrix) games is PPAD-complete.
-Goldberg \cite{Goldberg2011} provides an extensive survey that explores the limits of tractability for equilibrium computation and highlights restricted subclasses of games where efficient algorithms are possible.
+The seminal results of \citet{DaskalakisGP09} and \citet{ChenDT09} established that computing Nash equilibria in two-player (bimatrix) games is PPAD-complete. \citet{Goldberg2011} provides an extensive survey that explores the limits of tractability for equilibrium computation and highlights restricted subclasses of games where efficient algorithms are possible.

-An extensive line of work has studied restrictions on the payoff values of bimatrix games.
-Abbott et al. \cite{abbott2005complexity} show that restricting payoff values to $\{0,1\}$ (win-lose games) does not allow for polynomial-time algorithms in the general case and the equilibrium computation problem remains PPAD-hard.
-Chen et al. \cite{chen2007approximation} study approximation in win-lose games and subsequently showed PPAD-hardness of finding an $\eps$-approximate Nash equilibrium for $\eps = 1/ poly(n)$.
+An extensive line of work has studied restrictions on the payoff values of bimatrix games. \citet{abbott2005complexity} show that restricting payoff values to $\{0,1\}$ (win-lose games) does not allow for polynomial-time algorithms in the general case and the equilibrium computation problem remains PPAD-hard. \citet{chen2007approximation} study approximation in win-lose games and subsequently show PPAD-hardness of finding an $\eps$-approximate Nash equilibrium for $\eps = 1/\poly(n)$.

-Restricting their focus to sparse bimatrix games, Chen et al. \cite{ChenDT06} show that sparsity does not guarantee tractability, establishing PPAD-hardness for games where payoff matrices have at most 10 non-zero entries per row and column.
-Closest to our setting are results on games that are both win-lose and sparse.
-Codenotti et al. \cite{CodenottiLR06} give an efficient algorithm for the problem of finding a Nash equilibrium in 2-sparse win-lose games. \cite{liu2018approximation} establish PPAD-hardness for win-lose bimatrix games with $\log (n)$-sparsity, and \cite{LiuLD21} extend the result to multi-player games.
+Restricting their focus to sparse bimatrix games, \citet{ChenDT06} show that sparsity does not guarantee tractability, establishing PPAD-hardness for games where payoff matrices have at most 10 non-zero entries per row and column.
+Closest to our setting are results on games that are both win-lose and sparse. \citet{CodenottiLR06} give an efficient algorithm for the problem of finding a Nash equilibrium in 2-sparse win-lose games. \citet{liu2018approximation} establish PPAD-hardness for win-lose bimatrix games with $\log (n)$-sparsity, and \citet{LiuLD21} extend the result to multi-player games.
 Both works identify the constant-sparsity regime as the main open question, which we resolve in this paper.